dblanchardDev/arcgisrest/README.md

 **`ArcgisRest`**`(server: str, username: str = None, password: str = None, web_adaptors: dict = None, public_host: str = None, verify_ssl: bool = True)`

-The choice of parameters used at initialization varies depending on whether you will be connecting through Web Adaptors (or reverse proxies), or connecting directly to the server.
+The choice of parameters used at initialization varies depending on whether you will be connecting through Web Adaptors (or reverse proxies) or connecting directly to the server.

 However, both scenarios share the following parameters: